EducationI have recently completed a BMath degree in Applied Mathematics from the University of Waterloo.

 I like to take the time to get to know how a student learns.
 We all learn differently and the idea that we can take even slightly complex material and hope that everyone can understand it in the manner in which it is presented is naive.
 I always try and find a way to tailor the learning experience to each individual student.

 I graduated in 2007 from Dalhousie University with a Bachelor of Science in Biology.
-I spent summers between 2005 and my graduation working within a research group at Dal examining fatty acid binding proteins in Danio rerio.
+I spent summers between 2005 and my graduation working within a research group at Dal examining fatty acid binding proteins in zebrafish.
 In 2004, I gained the distinction of being a Sexton Scholar.

 Upon graduation, I spent six months under contract to IBM Canada working in IT Project Management.
 Upon the completion of that contract, I chose to work with an environmental engineering firm in the GTA that specializes in soil sampling, analysis, and remediation.
 In early 2011, I joined the team at Home Depot Canada and spent the next three months under contract in the IT Project Management Office there.